 Tops would be the category and t-shirts would be the subcategory.

-Attributes: Adding specificity to search
+Attributes: adding specificity to search

 Attributes are key details that describe products, allowing customers to refine their search, and find the item they’re looking for.
 These can include: